Crossover (evolutionary algorithm)

-In genetic algorithms and evolutionary computation, crossover, also called recombination, is a genetic operator used to combine the genetic information of two parents to generate new offspring.
+Crossover in evolutionary algorithms and evolutionary computation, also called recombination, is a genetic operator used to combine the genetic information of two parents to generate new offspring.
 It is one way to stochastically generate new solutions from an existing population, and is analogous to the crossover that happens during sexual reproduction in biology.
-Solutions can also be generated by cloning an existing solution, which is analogous to asexual reproduction.
-Newly generated solutions are typically mutated before being added to the population.
+New solutions can also be generated by cloning an existing solution, which is analogous to asexual reproduction.
+Newly generated solutions may be mutated before being added to the population.
+The aim of recombination is to transfer good characteristics from two different parents to one child.

 Different algorithms in evolutionary computation may use different data structures to store genetic information, and each genetic representation can be recombined with different crossover operators.
 Typical data structures that can be recombined with crossover are bit arrays, vectors of real numbers, or trees.

-Crossover for different genetic representations

 The list of operators presented below is by no means complete and serves mainly as an exemplary illustration of this dyadic genetic operator type.
 More operators and more details can be found in the literature.